 Alongside the bespoke programmes, students also get the opportunity to take part in workshops in school and attend trips locally and further afield.
-In 2018-19, students across years 7-11 got to participate in multiple activities including the following:
+So far this year (2021-22) students across Years 7-11 have participated in multiple activities including the following highlights:

-Spoken Word: Students got to attend a spoken word workshop for Black History Month focusing on discrimination.
-They learnt more about the form of poetry and created their own pieces about discrimination and performed them.
+Spoken Word: Students attended a spoken word workshop for Holocaust Memorial Day focusing on discrimination.
+They learnt more about this form of poetry, created their own pieces about discrimination and performed them.

 Hospitality and Tourism Talks: Academics from the University of Surrey came to talk to students about their exciting and varied careers in the Hospitality and Tourism Management industries.

 Family Futures: Some students and their parents/carers took part in a 3-month sustained engagement programme exploring pathways and options, thinking about the future and trying new activities.
 The programme concluded with an on-campus celebration.

 Interview and Networking Skills : In preparation for college applications next year, students had the opportunity to develop their communication skills and work with staff from the University of Surrey.

 Wreath Making with RHS Wisley: Students enjoyed learning about the skill of wreath making and got to take away their very own wreath to hang over the winter season.

 SATRO Careers Networking: We were lucky enough to be joined by over 10 business volunteers who spoke to our students about their different careers and industries.